 What Herbs Can You Plant Together?

-Like we said earlier, you can plant herbs together as long as they have the same needs, so if you’ve got some basil, parsley, and lemon balm seeds lying around your home, don’t hesitate to plant them all in one container, given that they’ve got the proper spacing, of course.
-Although these herbs like their H2O, remember that they also don’t want to be drowning in it.
-The soil should only be moist and not overflowing.
-Basil, parsley, and lemon balm also thrive under a good amount of sunlight and proper drainage, so be sure to put your well-drained container in a sunny spot.
+Like we said earlier, you can plant herbs together as long as they have the same growing needs, so if you’ve got some basil, parsley, and lemon balm seeds lying around your home, don’t hesitate to plant them all in one container, given that they’ve got the proper spacing, of course.
+Although these herbs like their H2O, remember that they also don’t like wet feet!
+The soil should only be moist to the touch consistently, but not soggy or waterlogged.
+Think the dampness of a wrung out sponge.
+Basil, parsley, and lemon balm also thrive under a good amount of sunlight (full sun conditions) and good drainage, so be sure to put your well-drained container in a sunny spot.
 Oh, and to make your life easier, did we mention we’ve got a Culinary Garden Kit that contains these herbs, too?

 Mediterranean herbs such as rosemary, cilantro, thyme, oregano, sage, chives, dill, and lavender love lots of sunlight and generally drier soil.
-These herbs also enjoy being given fertilizer, and ideally, the soil in the container should be rich, dark, and crumbly when you touch it.
-Unlike the moisture-loving herbs mentioned above, rosemary, cilantro, thyme, oregano, sage, chives, dill, and lavender prefer to have their soil dry out in between bouts of watering.
+These herbs also thrive with a bit of extra nutrient content so your potting mix should be rich, dark, and crumbly when you touch it.
+Unlike the moisture-loving herbs mentioned above, rosemary, cilantro, thyme, oregano, sage, chives, dill, and lavender prefer to have their soil dry between waterings.
 You can also have a look at our Mediterranean Garden Kit for a no-fuss mini herb garden right on your kitchen counter.

 Mint herbs are notorious for being invasive and overtaking your whole garden when planted on the ground.
-That’s why gardening experts recommend planting mint in a separate container from other herbs and plants.
-However, you can plant different varieties of mint together.
-Mints such as spearmint, peppermint, catmint, orange mint, and lemon balm can all be grown together in a long container when evenly spread out.
-An ideal spot to put your mint garden would be by a sunny, north-facing window that receives sunlight through a good chunk of the day.
-If this is unavailable to you, consider buying a small grow light to install over your mint herbs.
+But that's exactly why container growing is perfect for mint!
+It'd best to plant mint in a separate container from most herbs, however, you can plant different varieties of mint together.
+Mints such as spearmint, peppermint, catmint, orange mint, and lemon balm can all be grown together in s good sized container.
+An ideal spot to put your mixed mint would be by a part shade/part sun location (mint is one of the few herbs that is pretty shade-tolerant).
+That means mint plants are also good candidates foe indoor windowsill growing, or anywhere indoors with a grow light.

 If you’re still undecided about what to grow, we recommend planting herbs that you like to cook with or have sprinkled on top of your dish as a fancy garnish.
-Basil is always a crowd favorite that can liven up any pasta dish, and it grows well with parsley (the universal garnish) too.
+Basil is always a crowd favorite that can liven up any pasta dish, and it grows well with parsley and oregano.
 If you’re a meat-lover, then rosemary, thyme, and oregano are perfect for flavoring juicy steaks, roast chickens, and hearty stews.
 Remember the golden rule: you can only plant herbs together if they have the same growing needs.
-Otherwise, get another pot.
+Otherwise, get more pots!